Leadership: Executive Body

 Mr Mozumder was secretary of Balisera Planters’ Club, and represented the Bangladeshiyo Cha Sangshad on a variety of Boards and Committees.
 He was also director of the Board & Executive Committee of One Bank Ltd and was also director in the Board of National Tea Company Ltd.

 Gender Justice and Diversity

-Ms Hafiza obtained an MA in Intercultural and International Management, and a post-graduate diploma in NGO Leadership and Management (NLM) from SIT Graduate Institute in the US, in collaboration with the BRAC Global Partnership.
-She also completed an MA with honours in Public Administration from the University of Dhaka.
+Ms Hafiza obtained an MA in intercultural and international management as well as a post-graduate diploma in NGO leadership and management from SIT Graduate Institute, USA.
+She also completed an MA with honours in public administration from the University of Dhaka.

 Sukhendra Kumar Sarkar